-In an interactive murder mystery party, anyone can try to solve the murder - not just detectives, sleuths and private investigators.
+In an interactive murder mystery party, anyone can solve the murder - not just detectives, sleuths and private investigators.

-If you are invited to a murder mystery party you have the chance to act out the role of your favourite detective - whether it's Miss Marple, Sherlock Holmes or Inspector Morse.
+Murder mystery parties give you the chance to act out the role of your favourite detective - whether it's Miss Marple, Sherlock Holmes or Hercules Poirot.

-Sometimes the games are written so that even the murderer doesn't know that they have committed the crime - so they can join in the fun as well.
+Sometimes the games are written so that even the murderer doesn't know that they have committed the crime - so they can join in the fun.

-So while these tips are particularly useful for anyone taking on the role of the detective, they will also help anyone else trying to solve the murder.
+So while these tips will help detectives, they will also help anyone else trying to solve the murder.

-"Means" is probably the easiest of the three to determine.
-By "means", I mean how the murder was carried out and usually an examination of the body will tell you this.
+Means is probably the easiest of the three to determine.
+By "means", I mean how the murder was carried out, and examining the body will usually tell you this.

 Typical examples include stabbing, shooting, poisoning, drowning and so on.

-In the case of something like poison, you might need to find out how it was administered.
+With something like poison, you might need to discover how it was administered.
 Was it something the victim ate or drank?
-Was the poison injected?
+Was the toxin injected?

 Sometimes it's not always easy to work out how the victim died - particularly if there are other wounds or marks.